dheerajydv19/Google-Dorks-Simplified/README.md

 ## FAQ

-#### What is a search query
+#### What is a search query?

 anything that you type and search for in google is called google search query.

 #### Can i use more than one google dork in a single search result ?

-Absolutely yes , you can use any number of google dorks in a single google search.
+Absolutely yes , you can use n number of google dorks in a single google search.

 #### Does thier exist dorks for other search engines ?

-Yes, their exist dorks for yahoo,bing,github and for many other platforms too.
+Yes, their exist dorks for yahoo,bing,github and  many other platforms too.

 #### Can i use these google dorks on any other platform too like yahoo,gihtub,etc or not ?

-You can try but as we know every search engine has its unique algorith and shows resuls according to that, so it will be better to use dorks made espcially for that platform.
+You can try but as we know every search engine has its own unique algorithm and shows results according to that, so it is better to use dorks made espcially for that platform.

 #### Is using google dorks illegal ?
 NO, using google dork is legal but misusing the information gathered by google dorks for wrong purpose or for bad intentions is illegal.